danroc/geoblock/README.md

 ## Environment variables

+> [!NOTE]
+> Environment variables are intended primarily to be used when running Geoblock
+> locally during development.
+It is discouraged to set or modify their values
+> when running the Docker image.
+Instead, use mounts or remap ports as needed.

 The following environment variables can be used to configure Geoblock:

 | Variable          | Description                    | Default         |